 One of the saddest tragedies of the Vietnam War was that the United States tried to prop up and back what was a very corrupt and weak government in South Vietnam.
 In other words, we were backing the wrong person, and Americans paid for that mistake with their lives.

-The South Vietnamese government that was supposed to be on our side was corrupt and fraction-ridden.
+The South Vietnamese government, supposed to be on our side, was corrupt and fraction-ridden.
 President Ngo Dinh Diem was weak and disliked; he was assassinated in 1963.
 Unlike Ho Chi Minh, President Ngo Dinh Diem could not inspire the nation.

 The South Vietnamese leaders that followed after President Ngo Dinh Diem were just as bad as he was and even worse in some cases.
-They were unable to give their people a cause or reason to rise and fight for the cause of freedom for Vietnam.
+They could not give their people a cause or reason to rise and fight for the cause of freedom in Vietnam.